BigDataBiology/big-data-biology_org/manual.md

 ## Working hours

-During weekdays, lab members are expected to answer emails the same day.
+During weekdays, lab members are expected to answer emails within a day.

 Other than that, feel free to adjust your schedule as you see fit.
 However, learning to work effectively within a flexible schedule can be very hard.
 So,